-The lifestream-blog includes 12 end-of-week summaries, each of which are well-written, appropriately reflective and help build a genuine sense of engagement with the lifestream-blog and the course process.
-The final 500-word summary synthesises the content of the lifestream-blog effectively and insightfully.
+The lifestream-blog includes 10 end-of-week summaries, each of which are well-written, appropriately reflective and help build a genuine sense of engagement with the lifestream-blog and the course process.
+Feed items in the lifestream-blog include metadata content that effectively and insightfully explains the relevance of the content.